 As an experienced adult, you’ve learned more than a few things along the way.
 At St. Kate's, we'll recognize this learning to get you closer to your bachelor's degree.

 It starts with transferring in your prior college coursework, of course — but we don't stop there.
 You may also have also gained valuable knowledge elsewhere that, after a process of reflection and assessment, can be turned into college credit.
-You may be able to reduce your tuition costs, move closer to your St. Kate's bachelor's degree, and speed your time to graduation by taking advantage of Prior Learning Assessment (PLA).
+You may be able to reduce your tuition costs, move closer to your St. Kate's bachelor's degree, and speed your time to graduation by taking advantage of Credit for Prior and Alternative Learning (CPAL).

 To get started, review the information below and contact your admission counselor for advice on next steps.

 Organized/Group learning environments

 - Military experiences

 College classrooms (outside of traditionally transferrable courses)

 - Courses takes to earn Continuing Education Units (CEUs)

 - Non-regionally accredited college courses

 St. Kate's honors your experiences by offering you multiple CPAL options — and lots of support — to guide you through the CPAL pathway that is right for you: